Purpose and Approach

 .
 Tuesdays – Grades 1 and 2 from 15.00 to 16.30 hours

 .
 Wednesdays – Grade 3 from 15.00 to 16.30 hours

 They produce work in a variety of styles and using a variety of different mediums.
 Please note that a fee is charged for this course to help cover the cost of materials.

-- The Middle School Art Club (new in 2017-18) for students in grades 6 to 8 gives our students the opportunity to work in and experience a variety of mediums.
+The Middle School Art Club for students in grades 6 to 8 gives our students the opportunity to work in and experience a variety of mediums.
 Please note that a fee may be charged for this course to help cover the cost of materials.

-- The Chess Club run by the Hamburg Chess Club offers students in grades 1 to 5 and in grades 6 to 12 the opportunity to learn and play the game in the company of an instructor from the Hamburg Chess Club.
+The Chess Club run by the Hamburg Chess Club offers students in grades 2 to 8 the opportunity to learn and play the game in the company of an instructor from the Hamburg Chess Club.
 The class is open to players of all abilities.

 CAS takes education beyond the classroom and gives students the chance to devise their own Creativity, Activity and Service projects.
 In doing so, students challenge themselves whilst helping others.
 CAS is a fundamental element at the core of the IB Diploma.
 Emphasis is placed on the experiential learning and students should be involved in a balanced challenging range of activities.
 The IB defines CAS as:

 Creativity: exploring and extending ideas leading to an original or interpretive product or performance.